rschristopher/rschristopher.github.io/src/saving/appendix/protocols.md

 + [Ludicrous](protocol_ludicrous.md)

-In actual practice, you should create your own custom protocol from the [template](protocol_template.md)
+In practice, you should create your own custom protocol using the above (or from the [template](protocol_template.md)).